 "I have always said that I wish to paint love stories, and here Munch did just that, many years before me." —Marlene Dumas

-A major exhibition featuring paintings and works on paper by Marlene Dumas and Edvard Munch (1863–1944) opens Saturday, September 29, at the Munch Museum in Oslo.
-Moonrise: Marlene Dumas & Edvard Munch is the first curatorial project for Dumas, who examined more than one hundred works in the museum’s collection to make her selection.
-She has also included paintings and drawings by her contemporary René Daniëls, who, as she explained, "taught me how to see Munch."
+A major exhibition featuring paintings and works on paper by Marlene Dumas and Edvard Munch (1863–1944) was held at the Munch Museum in Oslo.
+Moonrise: Marlene Dumas & Edvard Munch was the first curatorial project for Dumas, who examined more than one hundred works in the museum’s collection to make her selection.
+She also included paintings and drawings by her contemporary René Daniëls, who, as she explained, "taught me how to see Munch."

-During the course of the exhibition, Cinematek in Oslo will be hosting a series of related films, also curated by Dumas.
-She will speak at Cinematek about the influence of film on her work on October 21.
+During the course of the exhibition, Cinematek in Oslo hosted a series of related films, also curated by Dumas.
+She spoke at Cinematek about the influence of film on her work on October 21.

 Image: Marlene Dumas, Venus with the Body of Adonis, 2015–2016 (detail). © Marlene Dumas